frankoid/uxforms-spike/README.md

 ### Setup

-Run `.setupDockerComposeEnv.sh` to create a `.env` file in the current directory.
+Run `./setupDockerComposeEnv.sh` to create a `.env` file in the current directory.

 The following are hard-coded in the script (and can be either corrected in the script or in the resultant `.env` file)